MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 1. Replace Bot Schema Name column value with new bot schema name you copied earlier.

-# Updating bot in Enhanced data model
+## Update the bot in Enhanced data model

 1. Go to the [Data workspace](use-data-workspace.md).